How to Get rid of Teenage Acne ? Acne Treatments for Teens

 How should you use it?

-- You can drink green tea to treat acne or can apply its extract on your skin
+- You can drink green tea to treat acne or apply its extract to your skin.

-One study suggested that using polyphenol green tea extract for continuously 8 weeks makes the 79 to 89 % reduction in blackheads and whiteheads [9].
+Results from an acne study suggested that using polyphenol green tea extract for eight weeks continuously reduced 79 to 89 % of blackheads and whiteheads [9].

 Rosmarinus officinalis or Rosemary extract consists of such compounds and chemicals that have antibacterial, antioxidant, and anti-inflammatory properties.